robert-zaremba/robert-zaremba.github.io/_sources/2019/04/23/token_economics__token_design_problems___classification.txt

 Regulatory is here to protect a customer and market.
 This, obviously, requires additional work and resources (money) on the issuer side.
 That’s why ICOs try to issue a token which won’t require additional license yet promise rewords.
 Most of them don’t even pass `Howy test <https://blockonomi.com/howey-test/>`_: |br|
 *The scheme involves an investment of money in a common enterprise with profits to come solely from the efforts of others.*

+	1. It is an investment of money
+	2. There is an expectation of profits from the investment
+	3. The investment of money is in a common enterprise
+	4. Any profit comes from the efforts of a promoter or third party

 4. Network deanonymization